facebookresearch/fairo/locobot/README.md

 This folder introduces the Locobot Assistant, which is a droidlet agent embodied on a [Locobot](http://www.locobot.org/).
-We also support a virtual backend for the Locobot Assistant the simulation platform [Habitat](https://aihabitat.org/).
+We also support a virtual backend for the Locobot Assistant in the simulation platform [Habitat](https://aihabitat.org/).

 <center>